 LEVEL 3 - SUPER ENGAGED

-Call on your government to ensure that cancer interventions, across the entire continuum of care from prevention to early detection, treatment and palliation, are adequately addressed in the new Global Action on Plan on NCDs.
-Please visit: http://www.uicc.org/advocacy/advocacy-in-action/advocacy-campaign-update for more information and supporting documents.
+Call on your government to live up to the new and ambitious commitments in the emerging NCD framework, and ensure that cancer interventions, across the entire continuum of care from prevention to early detection, treatment and palliation, are adequately addressed in the next phase of the global health and development agendas.